ThomasHChapman/P2-SeattleHousing/README.md

-# King County Housing Data Analysis
+# Real Estate Investment Opportunities in King County
-Authors: Tom Chapman, Anton Smirnov
+Authors: Anton Smirnov, Tom Chapman

 ## Overview
-The King County housing market is one of the hottest in the country, remaining resilient even through the recent decline in demand.
+The King County housing market is one of the hottest in the country, remaining resilient even through worseniing economic conditions in the 2nd quarter of 2022.
 For this project, we will utilize linear regression modelling to analyze sales data and provide recommendations to investors looking to get in on the fun.

 ## Business Problem
 We (Atoman Research) are based in King County and working on a project for a real estate investment trust.
 They would like us to use our area expertise to advise them on what sort of properties are likely to maximize the value of their investment.
 They have been tight-lipped about their plans for the properties they purchase, so we do not know if they intend to buy and hold, rennovate, demolish and rebuild, etc.